 Sex turns into a chore, or worse – into something we dread.
 In some cases, it may even start to feel like you’re being used or sexually assaulted.
 For all of these reasons and more, it’s important to stop having sex you don’t want to have.

 Solution: Learning how to communicate about sex is crucial if you want to get out a negative sex cycle.
-In my coaching program: Re:Desire, you get the tools and strategies necessary to get out of this hamster wheel of negative sexual experiences – and into a positive one, where you have sex because you want to have sex.
+In my online program: Re:Desire, you get the tools and strategies necessary to get out of this hamster wheel of negative sexual experiences – and into a positive one, where you have sex because you want to have sex.

 Research shows that conflict in relationships as well as general communication difficulties, are common causes of low libido in women.
 If you and your partner are constantly misunderstanding each other or feel like the other one is annoying – it makes perfect sense you don’t want to have sex with them, right?